Publications

 Manuscripts & preprints

-Schuler, K.D., Lukens, K., Reeder, P.A., Newport, E.L. & Aslin, R.N. (in revision) Children can use distributional cues to acquire grammatical categories.
-Cognition
+Schuler, K.D., Lukens, K., Reeder, P.A., Newport, E.L. & Aslin, R.N. (in revision).
+Children can use distributional cues to acquire grammatical categories.
+Under review.

 Papers